-- Understanding travel behaviours to identify customer needs for end-to-end journeys, supporting the development of a travel demand management strategy - Ensuring our customers have the information they need to make the travel choices that are right for them - Improving integration of different modes of travel by working with key interested parties to deliver a range of active travel and public transport interventions - Using behaviour change and techniques to manage future travel demand and minimise disruption from major works - Continuously improving our offer for walkers, cyclists and horse riders
+- understanding travel behaviours to identify customer needs for end-to-end journeys, supporting the development of a travel demand management strategy - ensuring our customers have the information they need to make the travel choices that are right for them - improving integration of different modes of travel by working with key interested parties to deliver a range of active travel and public transport interventions - using behaviour change and techniques to manage future travel demand and minimise disruption from major works - continuously improving our offer for walkers, cyclists and horse riders

-SRN TRUNKING/DETRUNKING: : For RIS2

-(2020-2025), we were asked to explore changes to the SRN to ensure the network aligns with RIS2 strategic priorities, reflected in the Strategic business plan.
+SRN TRUNKING/DETRUNKING: For RIS2 (2020-2025), we were asked to explore changes to the SRN to ensure the network aligns with RIS2 strategic priorities, reflected in the Strategic business plan.
 This plan relates to improving connections between main urban centres, to international gateways, to peripheral regions (for levelling up) and strategic cross-border routes (to strengthen union connectivity).
 It included a commitment to explore potential asset ownership changes between ourselves and local highway authorities that could be implemented no earlier than the start of RIS3 (2025-2030).
 DfT have produced a shortlist of 18 trunking and two de-trunking candidates, identified following the draft RIS2 public consultation in 2018, for us to assess desirability and viability of asset transfer.

 De-trunking is the process of returning a National Highways road to the local highway authority control and visa versa for trunking.
 These candidates were put forward by a range of external interested parties, including local authorities, Local Enterprise Partnerships and Chambers of Commerce, then shortlisted by DfT.

-There is ongoing work to review the assessment evidence and recommendations, after which government ministers are expected to announce the candidates that will progress to the detailed development stage, which will be led by National Highways and incorporated in the forward study programme and wider RIS 3 process.
+These candidates were put forward by a range of external interested parties, including local authorities, Local Enterprise Partnerships and Chambers of Commerce, then shortlisted by DfT.
+There is ongoing work to review the assessment evidence and recommendations, after which government ministers are expected to announce the candidates that will progress to the detailed development stage, which will be led by National Highways and incorporated in the forward study programme and wider RIS3 process.

-NET ZERO HIGHWAYS: NATIONAL HIGHWAYS' 2030/2040/2050 PLAN.
+NET ZERO HIGHWAYS:

+NATIONAL HIGHWAYS' 2030/2040/2050 PLAN13.
 We are committed to being a Net Zero Carbon Company by 2050 (2040 for Maintenance and Construction emissions).